 Here, death could be seen be a form of symbolic castration that levels supposedly natural hierarchies.
 It more radically, however, suggests a fluid continuity between forms, like those of the two-sex model or the human itself, which seem as monuments but, in fact, reveal a vital instability.
 The speaker’s breath once again mixes with some new “element” in a reciprocal “giving or receiving” that revivifies with “fresh energy.”
-Wollstonecraft celebrates material forms as blend with other elements, in a shape-shifting, matter that produces new being.
+Wollstonecraft celebrates material forms that blend with other elements in a shape-shifting matter that produces new being.
 This new exclamatory jouissance, formed as it is through a question about elemental interactions, suggests a polymorphous intermixture of multiple potential materialities, whose act of entanglement would produce something new and already instable.
-This jouissance gestates new ontologies outside the binaristic, phallic order (through neither masculine heat nor agential force) but by way of the nebulously elemental recomposing.
+This jouissance gestates new ontologies outside the binaristic, phallic order (through neither masculine heat nor agential force) by way of the nebulously elemental recomposing.
 This method constitutes the Shelleyan magic of reanimation, the creation of new life through posthuman, not human, means, through a jouissance whose linguistic structure and bodily form have decomposed into the potentiality of unbeholden matter.

 Such psychosis, I want to argue, constitutes a kind of new materialist witchcraft.
 New materialism is the delusion of magic then and now that has a far more trenchant past and future than Victor Frankenstein’s obsession with Cornelius Agrippa.
-The new materialist swerve toward Deleuzean immanence has been frequently chastised for its new agey, non-dialectical religiosity by Marxists such as Christopher Nealon.
+The new materialist swerve toward Deleuzean immanence has been frequently chastised for its new agey, nondialectical religiosity by Marxists such as Christopher Nealon.
 Yet, we might understand such delusions of grandeur as necessary psychotic delusions in the age of the Anthropocene.
-These symbolic, topological conjurations do not simply disrupt the symbolic with the Real, or intertwine imaginary, symbolic, and real.
+These symbolic, topological conjurations do not simply disrupt the Symbolic with the Real or intertwine Imaginary, Symbolic, and Real.
 As Lacan writes of the sinthome, “language eats into the real” (Seminar XXIII 21).
-Delusion is a provocative thing because it is not an illusion but an epistemological error that allows Wollstonecraft to exit her imaginary, however temporarily, and enter the alternative Real.
-The Real here is an omnipresence of the universal without excising difference, and which is, nonetheless, reachable through the delusion of transcorporeal materiality.
-This is the power of positive, delusional thinking, the transformation of the feminist Lacanian psychoanalyst into the Irigaray of Speculum and Vegetal Being, the shape shifting of the Wollstonecraft so antagonistic to luxurious sensibility into the Wollstonecraft of airy, blushing suffusion and posthuman jouissance in Letters.
+Delusion is a provocative thing because it is not an illusion but an epistemological error that allows Wollstonecraft to exit her Imaginary, however temporarily, and enter the alternative Real.
+The Real here is an omnipresence of the universal without excising difference that is, nonetheless, reachable through the delusion of transcorporeal materiality.
+This is the power of positive, delusional thinking, the transformation of the feminist Lacanian psychoanalyst into the Irigaray of Speculum and Vegetal Being, the shape-shifting of the Wollstonecraft so antagonistic to luxurious sensibility into the Wollstonecraft of airy, blushing suffusion and posthuman jouissance in Letters.
 Wollstonecraft’s jouissance is, differently, the coming that is present and future in the eternal orgasm of being, which exists within the continual material motion of coming itself.
 Posthumanism, like new materiality, then may be the delusion of ultimate nonbinary human-nonhuman relations, the eternal, consensual, mutual orgasm that keeps changing, in revolutionary ways, body and being.

 Works Cited

+Barad, Karen.
+Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning.
+Duke UP, 2007.

 Bennett, Jane.
 Vibrant Matter: A Political Ecology of Things.
 Duke UP, 2010.

-Barad, Karen.
-Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning.
-Duke UP, 2007.

-Carman, Colin.
-The Radical Ecology of the Shelleys: Eros and Environment.
-New York: Routledge, 2018.
+Brennan, Teresa.

 Chen, Mel Y. Animacies: Biopolitics, Racial Mattering, and Queer Affect.
 Duke UP, 2012.

-Cixous, Hélène and Catherine Clément.
+Cixous, Hélène, and Catherine Clément.
 The Newly Born Woman.
 Translated by Betsy Wing.
 U of Minnesota P, 1986.

 Colebrook, Claire.
 “We Have Always Been Post-Anthropocene: The Anthropocene Counterfactual.”
-In Anthropocene Feminism, edited by Richard Grusin.
-U of Minnesota P, 2017, pp. 1-20.
+Anthropocene Feminism, edited by Richard Grusin, U of Minnesota P, 2017, pp. 1–20.

 Davis, William S. Romanticism, Hellenism, and the Philosophy of Nature.
 Palgrave, 2018.

 Ettinger, Bracha.
-The Matrixial Borderspace, edited by Brian Massumi.
+The Matrixial Borderspace.
+Edited by Brian Massumi.
 U of Minnesota P, 2006.